JUMP TO:

-The event has been happening for decades, but that’s actually not what got this person their account banned.
-Rather, they were there for a trip because they are working on their doctorate about North Korea, while there, went on a run, then came home (to a different country).
-After which, they upload run to Garmin Connect, which then synced it to Strava.
+The event has been happening for decades, but that’s actually not what caused this person to have their account banned.
+Rather, they were there for a trip because they are working on their doctorate about North Korea, and while there, went on a run, then came home (to a different country).
+After which, they uploaded their run to Garmin Connect, which then synced it to Strava.
 Finally, Strava then sent them a note that their account was being terminated.

 But wait, it gets better!